 Another transition is made to a slow motion sequence in a darkly lit dance club playing diagetic music from a singing disc jockey.
-Here we see Dounia's troubled mother inebriated and looking for love in all back of the theater.
-Dounia seizes the moment and takes the stash to a local dealer with her best friend, Maimouna, an Iman's daughter, played by Deborah Lukumuena.
-The circle is complete as the drug dealer, Rebecca, played handsomely by Jisca Kalvanda, rounds out a strong cast of mostly female characters.
+Here we see Dounia's troubled mother inebriated and looking for love in all but Divines for Dounia's mother.